Installing PHP-eSeller ....

 http://www.yoursitename.com/eseller/install.php

-When you display this in your web browser, it will ask for host name, database name, username, password and table prefix.
+When you display this in your web browser, it will ask for host name, database name, username and password.

 The above image shows the default display.